Vint family reflects on the past year without James Vint

 Despite the tragedies the family has faced, Angie said she feels grateful for the house and for Daniel, who is James Jr.’s son.

-The family honors James with a memorial shrine at their temporary home in Salem.
-The shrine contains his urn, pictures of him and candles.
+The family honored James with a memorial shrine at their former home in Salem.
+The shrine contained his urn, pictures of him and candles.

 Angie also got a tattoo of his face, with the words “I love you” and James’ signature as a tribute to him.